subhjena05/stock-sentiment-analysis-bot/README.md

-This was a project created by Areeb Rehman and Subham Jena.
-The point of this project was to create a frontend and backend in order to analyze the sentiment of a specific stock based on news headlines.
+Developed by Subham Jena and Areeb Rehman, the purpose of this project was to create a frontend and backend in order to analyze the sentiment of a specific stock based on news headlines available on the web.

 To Run:
 1. Navigate to the same directory as the react project and run "npm start".